wakacoin/blockchain/README.md

 A fully decentralized blockchain.
 The open source code was released on September 27, 2020.

+Wakacoin open source code has been maintained by https://each1.net/.
+Please download the latest version from the following website: https://each1.net/wakacoin

 Wakacoin blockchain consensus:
 1. It uses Proof-of-Work (PoW).
 2. The maximum capacity of each block is 5 MB, containing up to 5,000 transactions.